maxim-puchkov/SDN-Routing/README.md

 		Expected results: The hosts should reach other hosts after the controller constructs flow tables determined by the link-state routing algorithm.
 A path from one host to another has the lowest possible cost.

-	1. **Network Condtions Test**: Check host reachability after disabling a link.
+	1. **Network Conditions Test**: Check host reachability after disabling a link.

 		Expected results: A link between two nodes is no longer available.
 Some hosts may lose connection to other hosts because their traffic is routed through that link.